-3.3.
-Response-based prediction performance
+3.3 Response Based Prediction Performance

 We additionally applied our algorithm using the drug response data.
 As the response information was not available for many of the drugs, the application was limited to 58 drugs, spanning 188 side effects.
 The algorithm ranked one of the known side effects highest for 17 (29%) of the drugs.
-For 29 (50%) drugs, a correct side effect was ranked among the top five scoring side effects.
-These results significantly outperformed the random expectation (Table 1).
-Precision-recall curves for the different algorithm outperformed displayed in Figure 2.
+For 29 (50%) drugs a correct side effect was ranked among the top 5 scoring side effects.
+These results significantly outperformed the random expectation (see Table 1).
+Precision-recall curves for the different algorithmic variants are displayed in Figure 1B.
 As for the chemical structure data, the combined algorithm outperformed diffusion based variant significantly and is marginally better than the CCA variant.
+The randomized algorithm based on side effect expectancy based on the occurrence distribution performs worse than all other variants.